ShapeShiftOS/ShapeShift_Documents/README.md

 <img src="https://i.imgur.com/urc7KCpr.png">

-How to build ExtendedReborn ROM for your device - Tutorial
+How to build ShapeShiftOS ROM for your device - Tutorial
 --------

 >> To get started with the building process, you'll need to get familiar with [Git and Repo](http://source.android.com/source/using-repo.html).